Symplocos ophirensis

 Symplocos ophirensis is a tree in the family Symplocaceae, native to tropical Asia.
-It is named for Mount Ophir (now Mount Ledang) in Peninsular Malaysia.

 Description

 Symplocos ophirensis grows up to 30 m tall, with a trunk diameter of up to 33 cm.
 The smooth bark may be grey or brown.
 The leaves, of varying shapes, measure up to 18 cm long.
 The inflorescences feature racemes or spikes, each of up to ten yellow to white flowers.

+Taxonomy

+Symplocos ophirensis was described by British botanist Charles Baron Clarke in 1882 in The flora of British India by Joseph Dalton Hooker.
+The lectotype was collected near the summit of Mount Ophir (now Mount Ledang) in Johor, Malaysia.
+The species is named for Mount Ophir.

 Distribution and habitat

 Symplocos ophirensis is native to Peninsular Malaysia, Sumatra, Borneo, the Philippines and Sulawesi.
 Its habitat is mixed dipterocarp forest and montane forest (including kerangas), at elevations to 1700 m, generally above 1200 m.

 Infraspecifics

 A number of subspecies and varieties of Symplocos ophirensis are recognised: